acdcjunior/acdcjunior.github.io/_posts/2014-11-28-jquery-creating-specific-event-and-removing-it-only.md

 Say you want to add some specific event and want to unbind just it (and not others) later.
 <!--more-->

-As an example, consider you binding the <kbd>ESC</kbd> key to a function that closes a modal you are about to open:
+As an example, consider the binding of the <kbd>ESC</kbd> key to closes a modal of yours:

 {% gist b88f2a355f51584121c9 regularKeyUpBinding.js %}